mikefab/webgl-readpixels-google-map-example/README.md

 This is an example of Webgl picking data points on a google map using readPixels.
+Pedro Sousa's  Displaying WebGL data on Google Maps  was very helpful.
+Mouseover a point to see the city name.

 # Haml Coffee Sinatra